cfabiolongo/QuLIO-XR/README.md

 ---------------

-* **Copular**: similarly for Polar/Copular, such question will be translated to a Sparql query which search for all membership destination of the noun.
+* **Copular**: similarly for Polar/Copular, *Who*-questions will be translated into SPARQL queries (beginning with the *WHERE* construct) whom search for all membership destinations for a noun.
 For instance:

 ```sh
 eShell: main >+QUERY("Who is Colonel West?")
 ```

-* Transitive
+* **Transitive**: such *Who*-questions will be translated into SPARQL queries (beginning with the *WHERE* construct) whom search for subject destinations for a noun.
+For instance:

 ```sh
 eShell: main >+QUERY("Who joins the group?")
 ```

-* Intransitive
+* **Intransitive**: such *Who*-questions will be translated into SPARQL queries (beginning with the *WHERE* construct) searching for subject destinations for a noun which is passive subject.
+For instance:

 ```sh
 eShell: main >+QUERY("Who invented the telephone?")